 Indigenous Cultural Themes

 If your students are studying "Rainbow's End" or "Writing About Country", don't miss our the chance to have access to a senior Indigenous Culrural Advisor.
 We are currently the only organisation offering programs for the VCE syllabus that works with a facilitator who has relevant indigenous heritage.
+Schools that are tackling Indigenous Education are highly recommended to consider a long term engagement with our multi day camps.

-Getting Inside Rainbows End
+Getting Inside Rainbow's End

 Prices